fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/New-AzureRmADApplication.md

 ```

 ### -IdentifierUris
-The URIs that identify the application.
+Specifies the URIs that identify the application.

 ```yaml
 Type: String[]